IagoLast/cartojs-react-example/README.md

 }
 ```

-On the parent element (index.js) we will process this data generating a new style that should be applied to the layer.
+On the parent element (index.js) we will process this data, generating a new style that should be applied to the layer.

 ```javascript
 // index.js